 There is nothing worse than showing up to work every day and giving it your all, when it seems like the rest of your team is just there to take up space and rake in a paycheck.
 It can throw your whole day off and make it harder to get your job done, especially if managers or team leaders aren’t stepping up to help motivate their team.
-If a lazy coworker is dragging your team down, here are some tips and tricks to help you motivate them — even if they don’t realize you’re doing it.
+If a lazy coworker is dragging your team down, here are some tips and tricks to help you know how to motivate a lazy coworker.

 - Ask, Don’t Order

 If you don’t have the title manager after your name, ordering other employees to get to work isn’t going to get anything done — and will probably earn you a few enemies in the process.
 You’ll have to be a bit sneaky here.
 Instead of ordering your coworkers around, try asking.
 Ask them for help with your project, or ask to help them with whatever they’re working on.
 It might not always work, but sometimes all a lazy coworker needs is a gentle push in the right direction to get them working again.

 - Be Thoughtful